katiana22/katiana22.website/_projects/2_project.md

 Given a set of training data, we perform **Gaussian process regression** (Kriging) to construct a surrogate model between the input stochastic parameters and manifold distances.
 Finally, we employ **efficient gloabal optimization** (EGO) to identify a set of model parameters capable of generating a response whose distance from the lower-scale reference is minimized.

-We demonstrate the proposed methodology to study plasticity in a **Cu/Zr metallic glass** system.

 Below, a graphical summary of the method is provided.

 <p align="center">